Bit-Quill/aws-mysql-jdbc/src/demo/java/customplugins/README.md

 import java.util.concurrent.TimeUnit;

 /**
- * This connection plugin tracks the execution time of all methods executed with
+ * This connection plugin tracks the execution time of all the given JDBC method throughout
- * enhanced instance monitoring enabled.
+ * the lifespan of the current connection.
+ * <p>
  * During the cleanup phase when {@link ExecutionTimeConnectionPlugin#releaseResources()}
  * is called, this plugin logs all the methods executed and time spent on each execution
  * in milliseconds.